 For an individual who has been off work for an extended period of time, the key to a successful outcome is the preparation for a return to work.
 Our work hardening process is designed to utilize real or simulated work activities intended to restore physical, behavioural and vocational functions.
 Work Hardening addresses the issues of productivity, safety, physical tolerances and worker behaviours.
 At JMA we use both cognitive and physical work hardening strategies.

 ACT uses mindfulness practices to help people become aware of and develop an attitude of acceptance and compassion toward painful thoughts and feelings.

 BA is designed to treat depression.
-BA focuses on the depressed person’s behaviors that keep him or her stuck in depression.
+BA focuses on the depressed person’s behaviours that keep him or her stuck in depression.

 CT deals with thoughts and perceptions, and how these can affect feelings and behaviour.
 BT focuses on an individual’s learnt, or conditioned, behaviour and how this can be changed.

 This can include graduated cardiovascular training and/or progressive resistance training to assist the individual to gradually resume their pre-disability level of functioning.

 JMA guides clients through a graduated return to meaningful activity while assisting them to incorporate recommended strategies for pain management.